New Zealand–United States relations: Fifth Labour Government, 1999–2008

+Relations with the George W. Bush administration improved and became increasingly closer especially after the Labour Prime Minister Helen Clark visited the White House on 22 March 2007.
+They ended the difficult relationship that had escalated in 1986.
 After Helen Clark's visit to Washington and talks with President Bush, The New Zealand Herald reported, on 23 March 2007, that the United States "no longer seeks to change" New Zealand's anti-nuclear policy, and that this constituted "a turning point in the US-NZ relationship".

 In July 2008, Condoleezza Rice, the United States Secretary of State, visited New Zealand, which she referred to as "a friend and an ally".
 The New Zealand Herald reported that the use of the word "ally" was unexpected, as United States officials had avoided it since the ANZUS crisis.
 Rice stated that the relationship between the two countries was a "deepening" one, "by no means [...] harnessed to or constrained by the past", which prompted the Herald to write of a "thaw in US-NZ relations".
 Secretary Condoleezza Rice stated that "US and New Zealand have moved on.
 If there are remaining issues to be addressed then we should address them".
 She went on to say that: "New Zealand and the United States, Kiwis and Americans, have a long history of partnership.
 It is one that is grounded in common interests, but it is elevated by common ideals.
 And it is always defined by the warmth and the respect of two nations, but more importantly, of two peoples who are bound together by countless ties of friendship and family and shared experience."

-Trade

-While there have been signs of the nuclear dispute between the United States and New Zealand thawing out, pressure from the United States increased in 2006 with US trade officials linking the repeal of the ban of American nuclear ships from New Zealand's ports to a potential free trade agreement between the two countries.